Alcoholism

 Alcohol abuse can damage different parts of the body including:

-- Brain
+• Brain

-- Heart
+• Heart

-- Liver
+• Liver

-- Pancreas
+• Pancreas

-- Immune system
+• Immune system

-Frequently Asked Questions about Alcoholism
+Frequently Asked Questions About Alcoholism

-Being an alcoholic doesn’t only depend on the amount of alcohol you consume, although consuming more alcohol for a longer period of time is indicative of developing a physical dependence on alcohol.
 This process is different for everyone, as it may take one person 3 months of heavy drinking to become physically dependent on alcohol, while it may take another person who has been heavily drinking for ten years to develop physical dependence.
-Physical dependence relies on medical history, family history, volume and frequency of alcohol consumption, and other factors like diet, pre-existing conditions and predisposition.

-DTs are Delirium Tremens, a condition marking the most severe symptoms of alcohol withdrawal.
-DTs are identified through extreme confusion, uncontrollable shaking, hallucinations, seizures, skyrocketing blood pressure, and fever.
 Delirium Tremens are treatable with the proper medical care, but untreated they may last for around ten days and are likely life-threatening.
 In a setting well-equipped to handle alcohol withdrawal with the proper care and medication, it is unlikely that an individual detoxing from alcohol will experience DTs, although it is still possible.

-Excessive drinking, both short term and long term, can cause damage to the brain.
-Luckily, it is possible for the brain to heal itself from alcohol and the cognitive effects from alcohol.
-Usually, it takes around 18 months of abstinence to optimally recover some brain functions and the brain’s structure, although brain volume can begin regenerating around the 2-week mark of recovery.
+Usually, it takes at least 18 months of abstinence to fully recover some brain functions and the brain’s structure, although the brain can begin regenerating around the 2-week mark of recovery.
 Keep in mind that some of the brain damage caused by alcoholism is irreversible.

 The physical symptoms of alcohol withdrawal usually last around five or six days when you undergo a professional medical detox.

-Usually, a mild benzodiazepine and an anticonvulsant or anti-seizure is recommended for alcohol withdrawals.
-These medications are commonly Librium (mild benzodiazepine) and Keppra or Lamictal (anti-seizure).
-The aforementioned medications are just examples using common standards, you should always consult with a doctor when determining which medication will work best for your case.
+While these medications are just examples of common standards, you should always consult with a doctor when determining which medication will work best for your case.

 No. You should never trust any source that claims to have a rapid detox from alcohol available.
 ‘Rapid detox’ is a marketing scheme, there is no such thing as an effective and successful rapid detox.
-Considering the detoxification process from alcohol is dependent on an individuals medical history, drinking history, etc. there is no way to pre-determine a set length of time in which a detox will be complete, until all information is taken into account and the individual begins presenting symptoms of withdrawal.

 Choosing The Right Rehab for Alcoholism

 Sometimes the difference between the right facility, and the wrong one, can be a matter of life and death.
 It’s very important to choose the right fit for yourself in an alcohol rehab center.
+When choosing the right rehab for alcoholism, it’s important to research the programs available and find one that fits your needs.

 Cost of Rehab For Alcoholism

-Each health insurance plan is different, which means that your options will vary based on your individual coverage.
-For those with limited financial means, there are state-funded options and free local clinics that can help.
-Some programs will even offer some form of financing or installment payments.
-At Royal Life Centers, we are a private rehab for alcoholism, and work with many private insurance providers and commercial insurance plans.
-If an individual does not have health insurance, rehab for alcoholism is still an option.
-Here at Royal Life Centers, we have extremely affordable self-pay pricing.
-We also can help you find a facility that has sliding-scale fees or scholarship opportunities if you are unable to finance the cost of rehabilitation.
+At Royal Life Centers, we are a private rehab for alcoholism that works with many private insurance providers and commercial insurance plans.
+We also have extremely affordable self-pay pricing.
+Similarly, we can help you find a facility that has sliding-scale fees or scholarship opportunities if you are unable to finance the cost of rehabilitation.
 Everyone struggling with alcoholism deserves quality care and the tools needed to overcome alcohol addiction.

 Detoxing from Alcohol